Customer Agreement

 “Agreement” means the agreement set out here along with one or more Statements of Work, and any amendments to that agreement from time to time;

-“BSITC” means Business Solutions in the Cloud Limited, a company registered in England and Wales under registration number 07638976, and our registered office is at 71-75 Shelton Street, Covent Garden, London, England, WC2H 9JQ.
+“BSITC (E&W)” means Business Solutions in the Cloud Limited, a company incorporated in England and Wales (registration number 07638976) having its registered office at 71-75 Shelton Street, Covent Garden, London, England, WC2H 9JQ;

 “BSITC Confidential Information” means: